jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 ##### 2) Weekly APR Updates

 The pool maintains a ```pool_apr.last_updated``` field, which stores a UNIX timestamp to track when the last APR update occurred.
 During each hourly fee withdrawal, the system performs a check to determine if a full week has elapsed since the last update.
 If a week has indeed passed, the system initiates the APR update process.
 This process involves calculating the new APR, updating the ```pool_apr.last_updated``` timestamp to reflect the current time, and adjusting the ```pool_apr.fee_apr_bps``` value accordingly.
-This weekly update schedule allows for regular recalibration of the APR while maintaining operational efficiency.

 **APR Calculation**